Peaky-XD/proxy/README.md

 - Clone the repository: `git clone https://github.com/Peaky-XD/proxy.git`
 - Browse the available proxies in the repository.

-## Contribute
-Contributions are welcome!
-If you have additional proxies to share, please follow the contribution guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Community
 Join our Telegram group to stay updated and connect with other users.